Basakrobhai/Medical-Care-Website/README.md

 # Medical-Care-Website
-A website which I created via groupwork for my university assignment
+A website which I created for my university assignment

 Login Details (All for functional testing)